 - Step 1 — Don’t Panic: Emotional reactions can be misinterpreted and used against you.
 Stay level-headed and cautious.

-- Step 2 — Contact Combs Waterkotte Immediately: An experienced domestic violence defense lawyer in Ivanhoe, MO will protect your rights from the start and develop the strongest possible defense.
+- Step 2 — Contact Combs Waterkotte Immediately: The sooner you involve a proven domestic violence defense lawyer in Ivanhoe, MO, the better your chances of minimizing damage.

 - Stalking: Repeated following, watching, or unwanted contact that causes fear or distress.

-If you choose a Combs Waterkotte domestic violence defense lawyer in or around Ivanhoe, MO, you aren’t just selecting the ideal defense team in Ivanhoe, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-Along with knowledgeable domestic violence defense lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Ivanhoe and beyond:
+When you choose a Combs Waterkotte domestic violence defense lawyer in the Ivanhoe, MO area, you aren’t just choosing the leading defense team in Ivanhoe, MO and beyond – you are safeguarding your rights, your freedom, and your future.
+Along with experienced domestic violence defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for Ivanhoe, MO residents:

-Potential Penalties for Domestic Violence in Ivanhoe, MO
+Serious Penalties for Domestic Violence Charges in Ivanhoe, MO

 Facing domestic violence charges in Ivanhoe, MO?
 It’s critical to understand what’s at stake.
 Missouri law classifies these offenses into four degrees, each carrying serious penalties: